stfwi/csv-cc/readme.md

   - Field quote escape sequence is `""`, e.g. `"a""aa","bbb"`.

+  - Field quotes that are not directly following the delimiter are interpreted as normal characters. (`...,"b"` is a quoted `b`, but `..., "b"` is an unquoted ` "b"`).
+Trimming does not apply to this quoting rule.
+This shall handle inconsistencies stated in RFC4180 rule 2.5.

   - Newlines (`\n`, or `\r`) in quoted fields are part of the record.

   - (CSV header data can be handled in the row-processor function).